All Episodes

 Well, minimally corroborated, as the Wall Street Journal says today, does not reach the standard of what you just heard from Rod Rosenstein.

-That is nothing to do with the fact that he was fired for three of the four FISA applications.
+That has nothing to do with the fact that he was fired for three of the four FISA applications.

 And the last FISA renewal application, that was dated June 2017.

-I'm told pages 10 through 12, 17 through 24 or 34, I forget, are particularly going to going to be of interest when we get these FISA applications released to the public, which the president said is coming very soon.
+I'm told pages 10 through 12, 17 through 24, or 34, I forget, are particularly going to be of interest when we get these FISA applications released to the public, which the president said is coming very soon.

-Anyway, that the FBI continue to state they believe Steele had given credible information given his previous reporting had been corroborated and used in criminal proceedings.
+Anyway, that the FBI continued to state they believe Steele had given credible information, given his previous reporting had been corroborated and used in criminal proceedings.

-And I'm not sure is about this time he was he was debunking his own FISA application.
+And I'm not sure as about this time, he was debunking his own FISA application.

-It sat buried for more than two and a half years in the files of a high-ranking State Department official, and John Solomon got a hold of him.
+And that is, if ever there was an admission that taints the FBI's secret warrant that allowed them to surveil the Trump campaign, it sat buried for more than two and a half years in the files of a high-ranking State Department official and John Solomon got a hold of him.

-The deputy assistant secretary of state, Kathleen Kavalix's written account of her October 11th, 2016 meeting with FBI informant Christopher Steele.
+The Deputy Assistant Secretary of State, Kathleen Kavalik's written account of her October 11, 2016 meeting with FBI informant Christopher Steele.

 Why was Christopher Steele at the State Department having meetings and apparently in a state of desperation?